 How old were you when you did your first event and what was that experience like?

-My first proper event was the Kyle Watson one.
+My first proper event was with Kyle Watson.
 I was 15, and it was an under 18 event so there was no drinking – that type of thing.

 I phoned the organiser and asked if I could play at his event, and he said “Okay, first make me a mix”, then I made him a mix and he was like “Ja!
 I like what you’re playing, come do it” and that’s how it started, my first event.